Kir-Dykov/diffurch/README.md

   maximum number of steps the integrator is allowed to make, if this number of steps is exceeded, `stop_integration` is issued with a corresponding warning.
 Negative values or zero effectively disables this limitation.
-* `tol : float`
-  sets `atol = rtol = tol` parameters for adaptive stepsize control
-* `atol : float`
-  maximal estimated absolute error allowed at each step when using adaptive stepsize control
-* `rtol : float`
-  maximal estimated relative error allowed at each step when using adaptive stepsize control
-* `max_stepsize : float`
-  maximal allowed stepsize when using adaptive stepsize control

 * `discontinuities : str | tuple(str)`
   specifies the formulas when discontinuities may occur, str has the form `"<lhs> = <rhs>"`, where `<lhs>` is formula containing variables and parameters,